pure-data/externals-howto/README.rst

 Usually the first attempt at learning a programming language is a “hello world” application.

-In our case, an object class should be created, that prints the line “Hello world !!” to the standard error every time it is triggered with a “bang” message.
+In our case, we will create an object class that prints the line “Hello world !!” to the standard error every time it is triggered with a “bang” message.